 Based on nanoparticle technology, this distinctive engineered platform has been used in a variety of biomedical applications.
-In cancer, NanoMedtrix material has been designed to target solid tumors such as: bladder, colorectal and neural tumors.
-The same nano-compounds are adjustable to provide valuable information on the disease process of multitude illnesses.
+In cancer, NanoMedTrix material has been designed to target solid tumors such as: bladder, colorectal and neural tumors.
+The same nano-compounds are adjustable to provide valuable information on the disease process of a multitude of illnesses.

-We offer products that are simple, easy-to-use combining fluorescence, magnetic resonance imaging (MRI) or computer tomography (CT) with Ultrasound Imaging (UI) signaling capability.
-Thus allows for visual seamless validation from in vitro specimens to transplants in vivo.
-In other applications, the customizable compounds are engineered to tag tumors of cells of interest, real time.
+We offer products that are simple and easy-to-use, combining fluorescence, magnetic resonance imaging (MRI) and/or computed tomography (CT) with ultrasound imaging signaling capability.
+This allows for visual seamless validation from in vitro specimens to transplants in vivo.
+In other applications, the customizable compounds are engineered to tag tumors or other cells of interest, in real time.
 Furthermore, the incorporated ultrasound properties confer a rapid image-guided option for precision delivery of the particles.

 To enhance whole live animal studies, we have performed extensive characterization of our products and toxicology evaluation (with live cells and with adult and fetal laboratory animals).
 Currently, we are focusing efforts on the preclinical products which allows validation and acceptance thought the scientific community.
 Our long term vision is to provide our products to physicians for clinical applications.

-We are located in the heart of the Research Park of the University of Iowa, NanoMedTrix activities are strategically situated in and out the campus to accommodate research and development involving state of the art scanning facilities, computational imaging clusters, animal facilities and manufacturing facilities.
-We also collaborate with various US and foreign laboratories.
+As we are located in the heart of the Research Park of the University of Iowa, NanoMedTrix activities are strategically situated both on and off campus to accommodate research and development involving state of the art scanning, computational imaging, animal housing and manufacturing facilities.
+We also collaborate with various US and international laboratories.